labordynamicsinstitute/ldilab-manual/_sources/96-02-running-stata-code.md

 :::{admonition} **Mac-specific one-time setup**
 :class: dropdown

-Open Stata on your Mac, go to the "Stata" tab at the top of your screen and click "`Install Terminal Utility…`"
+Open Stata on your Mac, go to the "Stata" tab at the top of your screen and click "`Install Terminal Utility…`" (will work only for Stata-SE and Stata-MP).

 :::